Griffithstown: Parkland and countryside

 The town has two principal parks and one parkland estate known as Panteg House (home of Panteg Cricket Club, Panteg Football Club, Panteg House Bowls Club and Pontypool Boules team).
 Griffithstown Park near Sunnybank Road contains an adventure playground and basketball courts, but is mostly grass.
 Panteg Park on Cwrdy Road (known as "The Fish Pond Park" due to its water feature) is smaller with elaborate flower gardens, bowling green, tennis courts and golf putting greens.
 Panteg House is home to a cricket pitch and football pitch.
 It also has a bowling green.

 Griffithstown Park has recently undergone great investment and development, with the introduction of an enclosed basketball court and a five-a-side pitch.

 The Monmouthshire & Brecon Canal runs through Griffithstown on its way to Newport via Cwmbran.
 National Cycle Route 46 runs along the disused trackbed of the Newport and Pontypool Railway.
 Panteg and Griffithstown railway station was closed to passengers in 1962 and the line was closed in 1980.
 Remains of the station and goods shed are still present.
 From 2002 to 2011 the goods shed was home to Griffithstown Railway Museum.

 Expansion

 Griffithstown has experienced several phases of housing development during the 1990s and into the 2000s with housing estates such as Museum Court, Open Hearth Close, Churchwood estate and Parc Panteg appearing.
-The majority of are on the brownfield land that was formerly the Panteg Steel Works on the south east extreme of Griffithstown.
-The demise of the steel works resulted in heavy job losses, although this hit the poorer surrounding communities more than Griffithstown itself as the residents of Griffithstown typically commute to work in larger towns such as Cwmbran or Newport.
+The majority of these are on the brownfield land that was formerly the Panteg Steel Works on the southeastern edge of Griffithstown.